drvmukhin/pyquark/README.md

-to False will decrease the logging level to file to INFO level. v.0.3.5: Use log_dir parameter of the __inti__ to define a custom logs directory v.0.3.6: @switch2 decorator (modification of the @switch) defined
+to False will decrease the logging level to file to INFO level. v.0.3.5: Use log_dir parameter of the __inti__ to define a custom logs directory v.0.3.6: @switch2 decorator (modification of the @switch) defined v.0.3.7: '__call__' name added to the list of functions names excluded from the logger prefix